orlandomotapires/duckling_projects/README.md

 ## About 🤔:

-My GitHub project is a multi-layered application developed in Visual Studio and Windows Forms.
+Duckling Project is a multi-layered application developed in Visual Studio and Windows Forms.
 It allows users to manage and organize their projects by creating, modifying, and deleting them.
 The project was created as part of the Programming Language III course at SENAI CIMATEC, with a focus on object-oriented programming and application development.
 The application provides a user-friendly interface and demonstrates best practices in software development.
 It serves as a valuable learning tool for mastering programming concepts and building robust applications.

 ## Resourses 🧑‍🔬: